 What to Expect When Working With Us

 At the Weingart Foundation, we strive to provide excellent “customer service” to our nonprofit applicants and grantees.
 That means that our program staff are available to provide guidance and answer questions organizations might have about our grantmaking priorities, guidelines, and application processes.
 Although all of the Foundation’s program staff have prior experience working in the nonprofit sector, we all serve as generalists at the Foundation and believe nonprofit organizations understand best how to address the needs and opportunities facing the communities they serve.

 Given the large volume of applications we review, we are typically unable to meet in person with organizations outside of the formal grant application process or attend nonprofit events.
 We are also unable to review drafts of letters of inquiry (LOIs) or applications before submission.
 Organizations with a question related to our process or guidelines should feel free to call or email us.

-If, however, your organization has reviewed our guidelines and is comfortable applying without contacting us, please feel free to do so – we review each application on the strength of its fit with our Grant Guidelines, and there is no special advantage for agencies that have called first.
+If your organization has reviewed our guidelines and is comfortable applying without contacting us, please feel free to do so.
+We review each application on the strength of its fit with our guidelines, and there is no special advantage for agencies that have called first.

 For information on how to apply, click here.